 The 4.7-inch iPhone 7 has a resolution of 1,334 x 750 pixels (326 ppi) — that’s the same as the iPhone 6S.
 The 5.5-inch iPhone 7 Plus gets a bump to Full HD with a resolution of 1,920 x 1,080 pixels (401 ppi), also the same on the 6S Plus.

-But the Retina HD LED screens are better than ever before — Apple says the displays on both devices are 25 percent brighter and display a wider color gamut.
+But the Retina HD LED screens are better than ever before — Apple says the displays on both devices are 25% brighter and display a wider color gamut.
 So the comparison here really comes down to size.
 If you want a larger screen, go for the iPhone 7 Plus.
 If you want a smaller screen, the iPhone 7 is the smartphone for you.
+Although it’s worth noting that the iPhone 7 Plus screen is also significantly sharper.

 Winner: iPhone 7 Plus